 - 34 Asian Appetizers You Should Definitely Try 2022

 - 21 Best Cajun Appetizers Should Be On Your Menu

 - Japanese Appetizers: 17 Delicious Appetizers You Should Try!

 With this recipe, cauliflower will be covered by the seasoned batter and deep-fried.
-If you wonder whether pakora is a gluten-free dish, well, most of them are.
+You can also serve it as a side dish in your Indian-themed meals.
+And if you wonder whether pakora is a gluten-free dish, well, most of them are.

 Plus, if you are concerned, this deep-fried cauliflower pakora is rich in fat and calories; you can bake them.
 However, they might come out as not crispy as you expected.

 2. Onion Pakora

 Onion pakora is a well-loved snack in India during Monsoons.
 This recipe, obviously, is super easy and quick.
 These onion pakoras are addictively delicious, and they are way better if you dip with some Indian-authentic chutneys.